What Is Fair Market Rent? 2023 FMR Calculator by ZIP

 Fair Market Rent (FMR) is a statistic developed by HUD in order to determine payments for various housing assistance programs, most notably, the Section 8 Housing Choice Voucher Program.
 FMRs differ by local area, and are updated on an annual basis.
 You can determine current and historical FMRs for your area by visiting HUD’s FMR Dataset and Search Tool.

-In addition to helping determine rents for the Section 8 Housing Choice Voucher Program and certain project-based Section 8 developments, Fair Market Rents are also used for to determine rent ceilings for the HOME Investment Partnerships program and the Emergency Solution Grants program, as well as the Moderate Rehabilitation Single Room Occupancy program (Mod Rehab).
+In addition to helping determine rents for the Section 8 Housing Choice Voucher Program and certain project-based Section 8 developments, Fair Market Rents are also used to determine rent ceilings for the HOME Investment Partnerships program and the Emergency Solution Grants program, as well as the Moderate Rehabilitation Single-Room Occupancy program.

 Fair Market Rents and Section 8 Landlords

 The HUD Section 8 program pays rents for low-income households directly to private landlords.
 In most cases, the local housing authority, funded by HUD, will pay about 70% of a tenant’s rent, while the tenant will pay the other 30%.

 Fair Market Rents generally determine the maximum rent that a Section 8 landlord will be allowed to charge its residents.
 However, it is only a ballpark estimate, as landlords are given some flexibility to charge more or less based on the number of bedrooms and bathrooms in a unit, as well as based on a unit's overall square footage.